 Students of international languages at Churchie undertake study tours to France and Japan in mixed-gender environments.
 We are proud to also host reciprocal visits from coeducational international schools, extending the language learning of our students in co-educational settings.
 Similar opportunities are currently being developed in Spain.

 Many co-educational opportunities are available via music, drama, chess, debating and stagecraft, where Churchie students from neighbouring schools, such as Somerville House, St Margaret's Anglican Girls' School and Brisbane State High School work together for extended periods.
 In the case of musical productions, these collaborations occur over several months.

 Throughout the year, Churchie boys take part in service activities and fundraising events in mixed settings.
 At the annual Sony Camp, Churchie boys and St Margaret's girls work together over a weekend to take care of students with disabilities—a highly challenging and immensely rewarding experience.

 Many spirited sporting competitions with girls schools occurs through annual social fixtures, such as annual touch football and netball competitions.
 These events provide an ideal platform to bring together the student leadership teams of each school to discuss matters relating to leadership, service and charitable pursuits.

 Churchie Dances occur twice each year and are a vibrant, supervised activity for students to socialise in a safe and enjoyable environment.
 In formal settings, Churchie's Senior Formal and the P&F Ball provide further opportunities for Churchie boys to host partners at gala events, where they are encouraged to display the impeccable behaviour of a Churchie gentleman.

-Churchie highly values its partnerships with a number of girls and coeducational schools with whom our young men can collaborate
+Churchie highly values its partnerships with several girls and coeducational schools with whom our young men can collaborate.